sbedford/sbedford.github.io/about.md

 I'm from Sydney Australia, more specifically from [Maroubra](https://www.google.com.au/maps/place/Maroubra+NSW/data=!4m2!3m1!1s0x6b12b3ce176e4569:0x5017d681632c000) in Sydney's Eastern Suburbs.

-I've got 2 beautiful girls, Emily and Lucy who keep me pretty busy but when I can find the time I enjoy surfing, golfing (my handicap is 11.8 but I have no chance of playing to that these days) and playing the guitar.
+I've got 2 beautiful girls, Emily and Lucy who keep me pretty busy but when I can find the time I enjoy surfing, golfing and playing the guitar.

 I'm also a mad [South Sydney Rabbitohs](www.rabbitohs.com.au) fan and can't wait to see if the boys can go back to back in 2015.